 Social Media.
 Be sure to promote snippets of your blog on social accounts, using specific headlines, related images, comments and quotes that drive traffic back to your blog page.

 One quality blog can give you a month of content on social channels and help you develop at least 12 digital assets and lead generators.
+There are over a dozen images in this one blog, approximately 25 points of interest and at least 4 individual articles I could share on other platforms.
+I’ve created a strategy that all links back to this one blog.

 BASIC SOCIALS PLAN